MEET MAAJHI

 Krittika’s passion for end-of-life care was sparked by a deeply personal experience & a lifelong relationship with loss.
 Driven by this profound connection, she is committed to bringing dignity, grace & wellbeing into aging, loss, end-of-life care, & the broader healthcare ecosystem.

-She is the former director of Death Over Dinner (India) – the largest social campaign in the globe that has had over 200,000 dinners.
+She is the former director of Death Over Dinner (India) – the largest social campaign in the world that has had over 200,000 dinners.
 She introduced the concept in India.
 As a senior strategist & engagement manager, she was a core team member who conceived, built, & launched the first global End of Life (EOL) Collective – a digital platform for caregivers, care seekers, & service providers.

-Krittika was introduced to the world of applied behavioral economics & sciences infused with design thinking & research during her time at FinalMile.
+Krittika was introduced to the world of applied behavioral economics & sciences integrating design thinking & research during her time at FinalMile.
 Her multidisciplinary portfolio of 15 years includes impactful work in healthcare, financial services, the social sector & organizational behavior across India, the US, Canada, the UK, France & Tanzania.

 Her expertise continues on this path today, driving progress for Fortune 250 companies, primarily in the space of Health & Life Sciences (HLS), with scaled solutions using AI, analytics & engineering.
 While her primary role was as a behavior design leader & mentor in the Experience team, she was a core team member in HLS at Fractal Analytics, responsible for developing the practice from its early days to one of the most thriving verticals in the company.
 Click here to view Krittika’s breadth of work.